issaiass/jetbot_diff_drive/README.md

 <details open>
 <summary> <b>Brief Review<b></summary>

 This project includes all necessary files to load an URDF xacro model in rviz and gazebo to visualize the camera and control the differential drive robot.
 Now i included a intel realsense D435 camera and the point clouds plugin and you can disable/enable the D435 and point clouds if you wish.
+Also, you could see the RPLidar for the laser scan.

 The robot is a WaveShare Jetbot AI Kit and its main goal is navigation.